 Thomas Aloysius Dorgan ("TAD"), the sports cartoonist of the New York Evening Journal, heard this, but allegedly didn't know how to spell the troublesome word "dachshund."
 He used "hot dog" in his cartoon.
 The rest is history--except it was never history.

-The earliest citations of "hot dog" were found by me, with the earliest being the 1893 citation in the citation list below.
+The earliest citations of "hot dog" are the 1884 and 1886 citations in the citation list below.
 Other "hot dog" citations have been published in the Random House Historical Dictionary of American Slang, H-O (1997).
 These were first presented in Cohen's Comments on Etymology in 1995.

 In the Yale Record, October 19, 1895, pg.
 4: "How they contentedly munched hot dogs..."
 The Yale University "Kennel Club" (a "dog wagon") had first opened in the fall of 1894.
 The humor magazines of other universities, such as Harvard, Princeton, and Cornell, all show that the term "hot dog" had been well known before 1900.
 The term "dog" had been in earlier use, indicating where the ingredients presumably came from.